silvia-odwyer/gdl/README.md

 The following designs were created with GDL:

-(All images used in the designs are Public Domain, and available from Unsplash.)
+(All background/foreground images used in the designs are Public Domain, and available from Unsplash.)

-GDL can be used in-tandem with the Photon image processing library for combined effects and further image manipulation at a lower level.
-GDL intends to be a wrapper over Photon, perfect for developers who wish to incorporate high-level graphic design functionality into their web apps and native apps.

 <!--
 ##### Features: